mi6paulino/mi6paulino/README.md

 ![IMG_3802](https://github.com/user-attachments/assets/79a9effb-eb97-4d61-ab70-a9b29b3e41e4)

 - 🤝 I’m looking to collaborate on ... website design open source a.i
-- 📫 How to reach me ... mikez_petm@yahoo.com or mrveryviral on instagram michael paulino studios on fb
-- teaching computers to design websites and analyze vast amounts of data in seconds
-- ⚡ Fun fact: ...
-METAVERSE ART SHOW COMING SOON FOLLOW @MRVERYVIRAL FOR MORE

 <!---
 mi6paulino/mi6paulino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.